1980 Season

 Team Changes

 Four teams moved up from the Division II level.
-Delaware, Nicholls, and Southeastern Louisiana all moved up from Division II independent to I-AA independent status while Akron joined the Ohio Valley Conference from the Association of Mid-Continent and Universities.
+Delaware, Nicholls, and Southeastern Louisiana all moved up from Division II independent to I-AA independent status while Akron joined the Ohio Valley Conference from the Division II Association of Mid-Continent and Universities.

 1979 Season ———————————————————————————————————————————————————- 1981 Season